ykp2/MovieLens-100K-Data-Analysis/README.md

-MovieLens 100K Dataset
+**MovieLens 100K Dataset Description:**

-Description: The data used in the following analysis is the MovieLens data of 100K movie ratings.
+The data used in the following analysis is the MovieLens data of 100K movie ratings.
 The data was collected through the MovieLens website (movielens.umn.edu) during the seven-month period from September 19th, 1997 to April 22nd, 1998.
 This data set consists of 100,000 ratings (1-5) from 943 users on 1682 movies.
 The data has been filtered such that each user has rated at least 20 movies.

+The soluitons.ipnyb is a Juoyter Notebook file that contains the code for the analysis.

-We will answer the following questions (based on average ratings) by analyzing the data in the different files:
+We will answer the following questions (based on average ratings) by analyzing the data in the different files.
+The output files for each question are given below.

 1) What are the Top 3 movies by Occupation of users? **Output File: Ans Top3ByOccupation**